 Solely logging into an online course does not demonstrate academic attendance and/or participation.
-"Attendance" in online courses is determined by the student's participation in the course.
+"Attendance" in online courses, or a week in a course where the student opts to attend online, is determined by the student's participation in the course.
 Participation in online courses may include the following academic activities: initiating contact with a faculty member to ask a course related question, submitting an assignment, taking an exam, contributing to threaded discussions, or participating in a chat.